 To become a Club judge, you must attend a British Gymnastics 1½ day training course (normally held over a weekend) and hold British Gymnastics membership, which Cambourne Comets Trampoline Club will happily fund if you are willing to volunteer for this role.

-If judging is something you would like to know more about or you are willing to volunteer for this role then please speak to Laura or Helen.
+If judging is something you would like to know more about or you are willing to volunteer for this role then please speak to one of our coaches.

 Club Judge (regional competitions)